nayan32biswas/mongodb-odm/docs/help-get-help.md

 ### Ideas

-If you have new a idea please <a href="https://github.com/nayan32biswas/mongodb-odm/discussions/new?category=ideas" class="external-link" target="_blank">create</a> it in the GitHub repository, for example:
+If you have a new idea, please <a href="https://github.com/nayan32biswas/mongodb-odm/discussions/new?category=ideas" class="external-link" target="_blank">create</a> it in the GitHub repository, for example:

-- The idea about the new **feature**
+- An idea about a new **feature**

 ### Ask Questions